vtereshkov/umka-lang/spec.md

 Function and method declarations are only allowed in the module scope.
 In the block scope, functions should be declared as constants or variables of a function type.
 Methods cannot be declared in the block scope.

-The method receiver type should be a pointer to any declared type, except interface types.
+The method receiver type should be a pointer to any declared type, except interface and pointer types.
 Methods should be declared in the same module as the method receiver type name.

 Syntax: